 - The collection time; the time required until sufficient patients have arrived and a batch may be processed.
 The larger the batch size, the longer it takes to gather sufficient patients in order to perform a batch service. - The waiting time of the batch itself; other batches (i.e. service sessions) may have to be serviced first. - The absence time; prior to the service of a batch of patients, there exists a probability that the surgeon (or another crucial hospital resource) is absent.
+The batch

-The batch of patients has to wait for the surgeon in order to receive service.
+Figure 7: Visualization of the different phases of the batch flow time of patients has to wait for the surgeon in order to receive service.
 This absence time can be considered as a setup time for the batch.